 Research and development (R&D) expenses consist of costs incurred in discovering, developing and testing our clinical candidates and platform technologies.
-R&D expenses also include costs related to clinical trials, including costs of Contract Research Organizations to recruit patients and manage clinical trials.
-Other costs associated with clinical trials include manufacturing of clinical supplies, as well as GLP toxicology studies necessary to support clinical trials, both of which are outsourced to cGMP-compliant manufacturers and GLP-compliant laboratories.
-Total research and development expense for fiscal 2014 was \$23.1 million, an increase from \$8.7 million in 2013, and \$5.4 million in 2012.
+R&D expenses also include costs related to clinical trials, including costs of contract research organizations to recruit patients and manage clinical trials.
+Other costs associated with clinical trials include manufacturing of clinical supplies, as well as good laboratory practice ("GLP") toxicology studies necessary to support clinical trials, both of which are outsourced to cGMP-compliant manufacturers and GLP-compliant laboratories.
+Total research and development expense for fiscal 2015 was \$47.3 million, an increase from \$23.1 million in 2014 and \$8.7 million in 2013.

-We employ approximately 66 employees in an R&D function, primarily working from our facility in Madison, Wisconsin.
+We employ approximately 87 employees in an R&D function, primarily working from our facility in Madison, Wisconsin.
 These employees are engaged in various areas of research on Arrowhead candidate and platform development including synthesis and analytics, PK/biodistribution, formulation, CMC and analytics, tumor and extra-hepatic targeting, bioassays, live animal research, toxicology/histopathology, clinical and regulatory operations, and other areas.
-Salaries and payroll-related expenses for our R&D activities were \$7.8 million in fiscal 2014, \$4.1 million in fiscal 2013, and \$3.3 million in fiscal 2012.
-Laboratory supplies including animal-related costs for in-vivo studies were \$2.3 million, \$1.3 million, and \$1.1 million in fiscal 2014, 2013, and 2012, respectively.
+Salaries and payroll-related expenses for our R&D activities were \$11.6 million in fiscal 2015, \$7.8 million in fiscal 2014, and \$4.1 million in fiscal 2013.
+Laboratory supplies including animal-related costs for in-vivo studies were \$3.1 million, \$2.3 million, and \$1.3 million in fiscal 2015, 2014, and 2013, respectively.

-Costs related to manufacture of clinical supplies, GLP toxicology studies and other outsourced lab studies, as well as clinical trial costs were \$18.8 million, \$6.1 million, and \$3.0 million in fiscal 2014, 2013, and 2012 respectively.
+Costs related to manufacture of clinical supplies, GLP toxicology studies and other outsourced lab studies, as well as clinical trial costs were \$41.8 million, \$18.8 million, and \$6.1 million in fiscal 2015, 2014, and 2013 respectively.

-Facility-related costs, primarily rental costs for our leased laboratory in Madison, Wisconsin were \$0.9 million, \$0.7 million, and \$0.8 million in fiscal 2014, 2013, and 2012, respectively.
-Other research and development expenses were \$1.2 million, \$0.6 million, and \$0.5 million in fiscal 2014, 2013 and 2012, respectively.
-These expenses are primarily related to consulting fees and technology license fees.
+Facility-related costs, primarily rental costs for our leased laboratory in Madison, Wisconsin were \$1.0 million, \$0.9 million, and \$0.7 million in fiscal 2015, 2014, and 2013, respectively.
+Other research and development expenses were \$1.4 million, \$1.2 million, and \$0.6 million in fiscal 2015, 2014 and 2013, respectively.
+These expenses are primarily related to milestone payments, which can vary from period to period depending on the nature of our various license agreements, and the timing of reaching various development milestones requiring payment.